How to Coordinate a Science Week Event

 Approach the management in advance for permission to use the premises.
 Explain in detail what you want to do and what will be involved (there may be insurance implications).
 The most important thing is to make sure it is safe and accessible to all.
 If you are thinking of holding an outdoor event keep in mind the unpredictable Irish weather.
 Science Week runs in November and it may turn out to be a cold and wet day!

-This year Science Week runs from 11 – 18 November 2018.
-If school children are the audience, an event during school hours may be an option, where they can come as a class.
+This year Science Week runs from 7-14 November 2021.
+If school children are the audience, an event during school hours may be an option, where they can attend as a class.
 However, it is best to check with the schools you will invite.
-If the event is for families and children it may be better to hold it in the evening or a weekend.
+If the event is for families and children, it may be better to hold it in the evening or on a weekend.

 Promoting your event